When it comes to financial matters, women worry more and sleep less than men, according a new CreditCards.com poll.

 These days, the average student loan balance is about $35,000 for a bachelor’s degree-level education, according to Edvisors.

-turning?
+Tossing and turning?
 Address your stress

 If you’re losing sleep over financial stress, instead of lying awake with worry, write down your problems to move them from your mind to paper.